 - Coating will set within an hour.
 Store cake pops in the refrigerator for up to 1 week.

-Make ahead tip: I always make the cake 1 day ahead of time.
+- Make Ahead Instructions: I always make the cake 1 day ahead of time.
 Cover and keep at room temperature.
 You can store the undipped cake balls in the refrigerator for up to 2 days or freeze them for up to 6 weeks.
 Allow to thaw in the refrigerator then continue with step 9.
 You can also freeze the finished cake pops for up to 6 weeks once the coating has fully set.
 Thaw overnight in the refrigerator.